darioxr/integrated_treatment_ARD_microbiome/README.md

 If you need futher information please contact [dxramirez@usfq.edu.ec](mailto:dxramirez@usfq.edu.ec)

-This repository contains the amplicon sequencing raw reads and the count tables obtained after the processing of the amplicon sequence data.
+This repository contains the count tables obtained after the processing of the amplicon sequence data.

 ### Count_tables